Te Anau is the perfect town to base yourself from to visit Milford Sound. Nestled on the edge of a lake, there are many options for accommodation.

 Restaurants are plentiful and give visitors the opportunity to sample delicious local fare like venison, lobster and seafood.

-Perched on the edge of New Zealand’s second largest lake, the township of Te Anau is the main visitor base for Fiordland National Park.
 At the Department of Conservation Visitor Centre you can make plans to walk the Milford, Routeburn or Kepler Tracks.
-There are many places to stay, but you’d be wise to book ahead in the busy season.
-Restaurants are plentiful.
-Apart from hiking, popular local activities include lake cruising, kayaking and exploring the Te Ana-au Glowworm caves.
-The museum has a collection relevant to both the Maori and European history of the area.
-There’s also a wildlife park specialising in native birds.
+Apart from hiking, popular local activities include scenic flights, lake cruising, fishing, kayaking and exploring the Te Ana-au Glowworm caves.
+There’s also a bird sanctuary that specialises in native birds.